traghav/NumberLocatorIndia/readme.md

-#Function to find location using Mobile Phone
+#Function to find location using Mobile Phone Numbers

 This function works for mobile phones in India and is written in Python.